On the occasion of the commemoration of the "Billet vert" roundup of May 14, 1941,

 Live on the website of the Shoah Memorial, Facebook and YouTube

-All the new photos will be shown at the Shoah Memorial and a selection will be visible at the Japy gymnasium.
+All the new photos will be screened at the Shoah Memorial and a selection will be visible at the Japy gymnasium.

-A few months ago, almost 80 years after the fact, collectors made a major discovery: 98 totally unknown photos of the roundup known as the «billet vert», first mass arrest of foreign Jews in Paris on 14 and 15 May 1941.
-These exceptional iconographic documents are made up of five photographic films, taken by the German propaganda services, attesting to scenes that we have only known until now through the testimonies of survivors or families: men at the Japy gymnasium at the farewell to families, from boarding buses for the Austerlitz station, until arrival at the Pithiviers camp.
+A few months ago, nearly 80 years after the events, collectors made a major discovery: 98 totally unknown photos of the roundup known as the "billet vert", the first mass arrest of foreign Jews in Paris on 14 and 15 May 1941.
+These exceptional iconographic documents are made up of five photographic films, taken by the German propaganda services, attesting to scenes that we only knew until now through the testimonies of survivors or families: men at the Japy gymnasium at the farewell to families, from boarding buses for Austerlitz station, until arrival at the Pithiviers camp.
 This exceptional collection has now joined the collections of the Shoah Memorial.

 With